coltorapps/builder/docs/src/app/docs/schema/page.md

 ```

 {% callout title="You should know!" %}
-Schemas are consistently validated synchronously for integrity when instantiating both builder stores and interpreter stores under the hood.
+Schema's shape is consistently validated synchronously under the hood when instantiating both builder stores and interpreter stores.
 {% /callout %}